KunickiKarol/LiteraryQA/README.md

 }
 ```

-## Evaluation
+## 📊 Evaluation

 To run the evaluation of your model's predictions, you must have a file in JSONL format containing the predictions and the reference answers.
-The schema of each entry must be:
+The simplest schema for each entry must be:
 ```python
 {
     "prediction": "your model's answer here",  # (str) i.e., your model's predicted answer to the question